Farmersville, California

 Farmersville is a city in Tulare County, California, United States.
-It is situated in the San Joaquin Valley near the foothills of the Sierra Nevada, just to the east of Visalia, California.
+It is situated in the San Joaquin Valley near the foothills of the Sierra Nevada, just east of Visalia, California.
 The population was 10,397 at the 2020 census, down from 10,588 at the 2010 census.

-The city helps support many events throughout the year, including the Memorial Day Parade in May, which is well attended and manages to draw around 4,000 visitors from the surrounding area.
-In October a Fall Festival is held on the downtown boulevard.
-In December a Christmas Tree Lighting event is held at the Old Methodist Church building.
+The city hosts a number of annual events, including a Memorial Day Parade in May that draws around 4,000 visitors from the surrounding area, a Fall Festival held on the downtown boulevard each October, and a Christmas Tree Lighting event in December at the Old Methodist Church building.
+A little history on the Memorial Day Parade.
+It originated in 1954 after the completion of the Veteran's Memorial Building on E Front and N Magnolia.
+They wanted to celebrate the newly built building with a parade and a grand opening, no Grand Marshal or Queen is mentioned.
+The building was sold by its leadership in the 1970's.

 History

-Founded in 1856, the early history of Farmersville began in the 1850s.
-The community was originally called Deep Creek, located near the present day Deep Creek Cemetery.
-There are headstones that date back to the 1850s.
+Early settlement

-Farmersville's first school was built there to accommodate the farm children in the area.
-In the Fly family history, which is preserved in a book written about their travels to California, there is talk about attending the Deep Creek School in the 1860s.
-It was located East of the Cemetery.
+Founded in 1856, the community was originally called Deep Creek, located near the present-day Deep Creek Cemetery, where headstones date back to the 1850s.
+Farmersville's first school was built there to accommodate farm children in the area.
+In the Fly family history, preserved in a book written about their travels to California, there is mention of attending the Deep Creek School in the 1860s, which was located east of the cemetery.

-Until 1863, other residents living on the east side of the county traveled through Farmersville on the Visalia Road.
-They rode their horse-drawn wagons to get their mail, purchase supplies and bring their goods to sell.
-The trip was long, so many would stop at the Wiley Hinds farm, just south of present-day Farmersville, to ask to sleep in his barn and continue their trip home the next day.
-Wiley Hinds was a former slave, and came from Arkansas with his brother, Archibald, in 1858.
-He settled in Farmersville, purchased other parcels for farming, and became very prosperous.
+Until 1863, residents living on the east side of the county traveled through Farmersville on the Visalia Road to collect their mail, purchase supplies, and sell their goods.
+Because the trip was long, many would stop at the Wiley Hinds farm, just south of present-day Farmersville, to sleep in his barn and continue home the next day.
+Wiley Hinds was a formerly enslaved man who came from Arkansas with his brother, Archibald, in 1858.
+He settled in Farmersville, purchased additional parcels for farming, and became very prosperous.